daniel-moderiano/odinbook/README.md

 ## About the project

-[Odinbook](https://odinbook-dm.herokuapp.com/) is a Facebook-esque social media website with the ability to create profiles, make posts and comments, and grow you friend network.
+[Odinbook](https://odinbook-dm.herokuapp.com/) is a Facebook-esque social media website with the ability to create profiles, make posts and comments, and grow your friend network.

 <img src="assets/screenshot.png" alt="Odinbook profile page for Peter Parker" width="100%">